-- Revision of the EU pharmaceutical legislation - Antimicrobial resistance - EU Life Science Strategy - Critical Medicines Act - Health Emergency Preparedness and Response (HERA) - The patent package - Biotech / biomanufacturing - Health Technology Assessment (HTA), including Joint Clinical Assessments (JCA) - Implementation and revision of the Medical Device Regulation (MDR) and In Vitro Diagnostic Regulation (IVDR) - Implementation of the European Health Data Space (EHDS) regulation.

-Health will be prioritised.
+- Revision of the EU pharmaceutical legislation

+- Antimicrobial resistance

+- EU Life Science Strategy

+- Critical Medicines Act

+- Health Emergency Preparedness and Response (HERA)

+- The patent package

+- Biotech / biomanufacturing

+- Health Technology Assessment (HTA), including Joint Clinical Assessments (JCA) •

+- •

+- Implementation of the European Health Data Space (EHDS) regulation.

+before if the Danish competitive advantage within life science is to be maintained and expanded in the years leading up to 2030.
+At the same time, it places increased demands on the Danish authorities to ensure the right framework conditions and regulatory processes in the European authority cooperation.
+In order to safeguard Danish interests in the best possible way in the cross-cutting business and health policy agendas, an even closer dialogue with relevant stakeholders from the life science industry in Denmark and a strengthened interministerial coordination between the Ministry of Industry, Business and Financial Affairs, the Ministry of Foreign Affairs and the Ministry of the Interior and Implementation and revision of the Medical Device Regulation (MDR) and In Vitro Diagnostic Regulation (IVDR) Health will be prioritised.
 In addition, in connection with the upcoming EU presidency, the Government will work to promote a holistic approach to the life science industry's conditions in the EU based on Danish experiences with a clear link between a robust pharmaceutical industry and access to new and innovative medicines that can help address some of the societal challenges the EU faces when it comes to health and strategic autonomy.
 On this basis, the Government is, among other things, actively involved in the work on the revision of the EU's pharmaceutical legislation and Denmark will be part of the joint European cooperation on a common life science strategy that will help establish the framework for the development of life science in Europe and globally.
 In addition, Denmark will also take part in the joint fight against antimicrobial resistance (AMR), which should also be seen in the context of the Government's upcoming AMR action plan.
 In parallel with the efforts leading up to and during the presidency, a coordinated effort will be launched in the EU to improve the framework conditions for the life science industry, including in the context of EU industrial, trade and competition policy - partly by strengthening the Danish Business Authority's involvement in the EU-level work to support Danish interests in relation to the life science industry and partly by focusing and strengthening life science initiatives at the Permanent Representation of Denmark to the European Union.
-Furthermore, the Danish Medicines Agency will continue its involvement in the European cooperation on Heads of Medicines Agencies (HMA) and the European Medicines Agency (EMA) to help promote safe medicines and medical devices.
+Furthermore, the Danish Medicines Agency will continue its involvement in the European cooperation on Heads of Medicines Agencies (HMA) and the European Medicines Agency (EMA) to help promote safe medicines and medical devices. \mathbf{S} The Government will: